-- Symptom Time almost up and you are half way through your talk - Symptom Too many slides.
-Tearing through slides faster than the audience can read them

-Disaster - you left the most important stuff to the end, and are out of time
+- Symptom Time almost up and you are half way through your talk - Symptom Tearing through slides faster than the audience can read them - Symptom Too many slides.
+Plan on at least two minutes per regular slide. - Disaster you left the most important stuff to the end, and are out of time